RogueRope/docs/content/docs/main/how-to-get-in.md

 ---
-title: "How to get in?"
+title: How to get in?
-description: "How to get a ticket?"
+description: How to get a ticket?
 date: T15:21:01\+02:00
 lastmod: T15:21:01\+02:00
-draft: false
 images: []
-menu:
-  docs:
-    parent: "overview"
-weight: 90
+weight: "90"
 toc: true
+lead: ''

 ---
 #